 - n is the number of fitted points,

 - Σ is summation notation (the absolute value is summed for every forecasted point in time).

 Percentage errors are calculated in terms of absolute errors, without regards to sign.
 This avoids the problem of positive and negative errors canceling each other out .

 MAPE (Mean Absolute Percentage Error.
 Working with Planning.
 Retrieved May 27, 2022 from: https://docs.oracle.com/en/cloud/saas/planning-budgeting-cloud/pfusu/insights_metrics_MAPE.html

 (2000) MEAN ABSOLUTE PERCENTAGE ERROR (MAPE).
 In: Swamidass P.M. (eds) Encyclopedia of Production and Manufacturing Management.
 Springer, Boston, MA . https://doi.org/10.1007/1-4020-0612-8_580

 Stephanie Glen.
-"Mean absolute percentage error (MAPE)" From StatisticsHowTo.com: Elementary Statistics for the rest of us! https://www.statisticshowto.com/mean-absolute-percentage-error-mape/
+"Mean Absolute Percentage Error (MAPE)" From StatisticsHowTo.com: Elementary Statistics for the rest of us! https://www.statisticshowto.com/mean-absolute-percentage-error-mape/

 Need help with a homework or test question?
 With Chegg Study, you can get step-by-step solutions to your questions from an expert in the field.
 Your first 30 minutes with a Chegg tutor is free!

 Comments?
 Need to post a correction?
-Please post a comment on our Facebook page.
+Please Contact Us.